legal resources necessary to hold negligent facilities accountable.

 However, the surveyors observed the resident with a Licensed Practical Nurse (LPN) on May 14, 2018, just before lunchtime “in the common lounge area, near the 200 Hall nursing station” while “seated in a lounge area with seven other residents seated at various tables and in wheelchairs.”
 During an interview with the LPN, it was confirmed that the resident “was on contact isolation” for a highly contagious disease “and should not have been in the lounge area with other peers.”

 If you suspect caregivers, visitors, employees or other residents victimized your loved one while living at Cambridge House, call Tennessee nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 today.
-Our law firm fights aggressively on behalf of Sullivan County victims of mistreatment living in long-term facilities including nursing homes in Bristol.
+Our network of attorneys fights aggressively on behalf of Sullivan County victims of mistreatment living in long-term facilities including nursing homes in Bristol.

 Contact us now to schedule a free case review to discuss how to obtain justice and resolve a financial compensation claim.
 We can begin working on your case today to ensure your rights are protected.